QuickNS/azure-data-share-automation/Readme.md

 }
 ```

-> Note: update these settings to match the values created for `source.env` pointint at the destination storage and data share accounts.
+> Note: update these settings to match the values created for `source.env` pointing at the destination storage and data share accounts.

 ### Requirements